Climate-Index-AI/climate-data-science-project-plan/README.md

-# Developing Algorithms for Climate Impact on Asset Pricing Using Research Data
+# Climate Economics Data Science

 ## Project Overview

 ### Title
-Developing Algorithms for Climate Impact on Asset Pricing Using Research Data
+Climate Economics Data Science

 ### Objective
-To develop and encode in Python deterministic and probabilistic algorithms that describe the causal relationship between climate change and asset pricing, using published research papers and associated datasets.
-The goal is to apply these algorithms to real use cases for commercial real estate assets, securities, and bonds, and generate actionable insights.
+Convert published research, and research data trails into deterministic and probabilistic algorithms and imputations relating to climate change and prediction of asset pricing.
+Encode those algorithms in Python.
+The goal is to apply these algorithms to real use cases for commercial real estate assets, securities, and bonds, given new independent variable inputs.

 ### Background
 With increasing climate variability, understanding the impact of climate on asset pricing is crucial for investors.
 This project leverages published research and datasets to create algorithms that can be applied to predict asset pricing based on climate change data.